mui/material-ui/docs/data/joy/components/card/card.md

 #### Discrete actions

 By default, action elements like links and buttons sit above the surface-level interactive area of the Card.
-In some cases, you might have to adjust the z-index to bring these elements to the top—for instance, the Favorite Icon Button in the demo below needs a higher z-index in order to sit above its Aspect Ratio sibling:
+In some cases, you might have to adjust the z-index to bring these elements to the front—for instance, the Favorite Icon Button in the demo below needs a higher z-index in order to sit on top of its Aspect Ratio sibling:

 {{"demo": "MultipleInteractionCard.js" }}